databio/AIList/README.md

 - path/to/query_file is the path to the query file

-- path/to/data_file is the path to the igd data
+- path/to/data_file is the path to the dataset file

 ```

-## Build and run AIList and AITree from 3rd parties; run BEDTools for performance comparison
+## Build and run NCList and AITree from 3rd parties; run BEDTools for performance comparison

 ```
 cd AIList/src_AITree